ustun/blog.ustunozgur.com/_posts/2015-12-12-two-urls-is-enough-for-everyone.md

 parameter.
 There is nothing magical about id, it is just the name of the keyword argument the `article` resolve method accepts.

 Now here is the other great thing: Remember we constructed our query by specifying what we want.
 The search gives us exactly that: What we want, in the format we want it.

+{% highlight js %}
-` {
+{
 "title": "URLs must die",
 "body": "Is GraphQL the killer?"
 "author": {
       "name": "Ustun Ozgur"
 }
 }
-`
+{% endhighlight %}

 # Conclusion